 Narrative works by women are so underfunded and underscreened.
 Bluestocking harvests the best, dynamic works with women in the heart of the frame, the center of the story. —Ariel Dougherty, Media Equity, co-founder Women Make Movies

-We know and have proven with every screening that audiences love a good story no matter what the lead character's gender is.
+With every passing year and every screening, we continue to prove that audiences love a good story no matter what the lead character's gender is.

 where we've been